Learning French – the blog

 French Vocabulary around Elections

-As you may know, France had some elections last weekend.
-It’s a great opportunity to learn some new French vocabulary around the topic of the elections.
+As you may know, French elections regularly take place and make the news worldwide, in particular, the presidential election.
+It’s a great opportunity to learn some new French vocabulary around the topic of the elections and learn more about the French system.

 French elections